Controlling the Starting of the Citrix Desktop Service (BrokerAgent)

 UPDATED 31st January 2023

 • Added the DefaultDomainName value to the registry, which tells this script to set the Winlogon DefaultDomainName value in the registry once the autologon process has started.
 This allows us to use a local account for the Autologon process instead of a Domain service account, which won’t work if the Winlogon DefaultDomainName value has already been set to your preferred domain.
 This reduces the security footprint when using service accounts by allowing us to easily rotate passwords using a local account for the autologon process for each image build.
+Refer to my article Priming a Non-persistent Windows Image using an Autologon Process with an Auto Logoff Timer to understand how this works.

 • You can now use the policies registry key for the registry settings: